dai-dao/PPO-Pytorch/README.md

 ```

-Comparison between OpenAI implementation and this implementation:
+Comparison between OpenAI implementation and this implementation in Atari game `BreakOut`:

 ![Comparison](imgs/comparison.png)

+## Disclaimer
+The Pytorch implementation is much cleaner and runs a bit faster in terms of wall-clock time, yet still achieve comparable performance in the `BreakOut` environment.